seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 If the functionality you need cannot be achieved by creating a new measure function, you may be able to achieve it by implementing a new base variable class.
 Let's consider an example where we have a regression problem with a single constraint: we want to ensure that the <a href="https://en.wikipedia.org/wiki/Expected_shortfall">conditional value at risk (CVaR)</a> of the squared error is below some value.
 In order to provide a high confidence guarantee of this constraint, the Seldonian algorithm will need to put a bound on the CVaR of the squared error (CVaRSQE).
 Measure functions are used when we want to bound the mean of a quantity, which is not what we want to do here.
 Creating a new measure function will not work for this example.
 Instead, we will need to write our own bounding function for the CVaRSQE.
 To do this, we will have to create a new base variable class.
 </p>
 <p>
 We will use the concentration inequalities derived by Thomas and Learned-Miller (2019), Theorems 3 and 4, to define the bounds on the CVaR statistic.
-In the safety test, we will use the exact form of the inequalities.
-Adopting variables from the Seldonian formalism, the upper bound we will implement for the safety test is:
+In the <code class='glossary-term'>safety test</code>, we will use the exact form of the inequalities.
+Adopting variables from the Seldonian formalism, the upper bound we will implement for the <code class='glossary-term'>safety test</code> is:

 $$
 \begin{equation}